-4 Recruitment and Retention of Staff
+5 Recruitment and Retention of Staff

 In the current economic climate there are challenges in terms of recruitment and retention of staff, coupled with the ongoing negotiations regarding terms and conditions, may lead to a number of positions unfilled which could have an impact on service delivery.
+To address these issues, Council have commenced the population of structures but still have work to do.
+Council are progressing with internal and external advertisements in line with vacancy control.
+Council have challenges in filling more specialised posts, i.e. planning, building control, environmental health, audit where it is difficult to attract applicants.

-To address these issues, Council have committed to entering into meaningful negotiation with the Trade Unions, seek to fill posts at the earliest opportunity.
-Council are rolling out a number of initiatives and development opportunities with the aim of retaining and developing existing staff, which assists with Business continuity and retention of Corporate memory.
+Council are continuing to provide staff development opportunities with the aim of retaining and developing existing staff, which assists with Business continuity and retention of corporate memory.
+There is a risk that Council will be unable to fill positions, and this could have an impact on service delivery, performance and the wellbeing of our staff.